-PVM expands its activities in Europe and Asia, building new manufacturing units in Russia, Sri Lanka, Bangladesh, Spain, India, Vietnam and China.
+PVM expands its activities in Europe and Asia, building new manufacturing units in Sri Lanka, Bangladesh, Spain, India, Vietnam and China.
 The product range also expands, with many new products and brands all over the world.

 PVM acquires 100% of Chupa Chups, the family-owned Spanish Group famous for the Chupa Chups and Smint brands.

 Mentos diversifies and becomes a chewing gum making its debut in Europe and beyond.
 It continues to be a great success, thanks to its refreshing taste, unique shape and texture.

 Perfetti Van Melle is born.
 Perfetti, which had amassed a 37% interest in Van Melle in 1991, acquires the entire outstanding shareholding.
 In March 2001, Perfetti Van Melle begins operations as the third largest global confectionery group in the world.

 Van Melle acquires Klene, a Dutch company famous for its liquorice products.